fermyon/developer/content/cloud/noops-sql-db.md

 > Please note that the private beta is limited in space and all requests cannot be guaranteed.

-Once you have access to the private beta, please ensure you have [Spin CLI](./cli-reference.md) v1.4 or greater, and [`cloud` plugin](https://github.com/fermyon/cloud-plugin) vX.Y or greater installed.
+Once you have access to the private beta, please ensure you have [Spin CLI](./cli-reference.md) v1.4 or greater, and [`cloud` plugin](https://github.com/fermyon/cloud-plugin) v0.1.2 or greater installed.

 ## Quotas And Service Limitations For the Database in Fermyon Cloud